What is room in roof insulation?

 Are there any room in roof insulation grants?

 There are a number of room in roof insulation grants available that can cover either the total or partial cost of the fitting.
-The main ones are the Energy Company Obligation (ECO) grant, and the Green Homes Grant voucher scheme.
+The main one is the Energy Company Obligation (ECO) grant.

 What are ECO Grants?